WanLiangZJU/Crop-FVC-retrieval/README.md

 As for different datasets, set the range of mode parameters based on previous studies and field measuremnts

 # Notably, some key information
-This code uses the UAV-based multispectral image with the spectral region of 604-872 nm If you have different spectral regions, please refer to the original code online http://teledetection.ipgp.jussieu.fr/prosail/
+This code uses the UAV-based multispectral image with the spectral region of 604-872 nm.
+If you have different spectral regions, please refer to the original code online http://teledetection.ipgp.jussieu.fr/prosail/

-Here, the canopy reflectance was input, which would match with the simulated relfectance Canopy reflectance is determined based on a weighted combination of the bi-directional and hemispherical-directional reflectance with weights corresponding to the fraction of diffuse incident solar radiation (skyl) The detailed information can be fould in chi2P5B.m and PRO4SAIL.m
+Here, the canopy reflectance was input, which would match with the simulated relfectance.
+Canopy reflectance is determined based on a weighted combination of the bi-directional and hemispherical-directional reflectance with weights corresponding to the fraction of diffuse incident solar radiation (skyl).
+The detailed information can be fould in chi2P5B.m and PRO4SAIL.m.